ojAsare910/SolidPrinciples/README.md

 2. Open Closed Principle:<br>
 Classes should be open for extension, closed for modification.
-<br>In other words, you should not have to rewrite an existing class
+In other words, you should not have to rewrite an existing class for implementing new features.<br>
-for implementing new features.
+It also states that according to new requirements the module should be open for extension but closed for modification.
 <br></br>

 3. Liskov Substitution Principle: <br>